 It is a little-known fact that female hair loss affects as much as 1 in 4 women at some point in their life, while 1 in 5 suffers from related issues such as the thinning of hair.
 The media often remains silent on the problem, preferring to focus on ads that promise beautiful, glowing hair rather than treatment options for women suffering from female pattern baldness.
-This is quite unfortunate as a growing number of people are desperately trying to find treatment options and preventative measures.
+This is quite unfortunate as a growing number of people are desperately trying to find treatment options for female hair loss and preventative measures.

 The Severity of Female Hair Loss